 “Available Transfer Capability” or “ATC” shall mean a measure of the transfer capability remaining in the physical transmission network for further commercial activity over and above already committed uses.

+“B PAR” shall mean the phase angle regulator located at the Farragut station connected to the B3402 Hudson-Farragut 345 kV line.

 “Balancing Authority” or “BA” shall mean the responsible entity that integrates resource plans ahead of time, maintains load-interchange-generation balance within a Balancing Authority Area, and supports interconnection frequency in real-time.

 “Balancing Authority Area” or “BAA” shall mean the collection of generation, transmission, and loads within the metered boundaries of the Balancing Authority.
-The Balancing Authority maintains load-resource balance within this area..
+The Balancing Authority maintains load-resource balance within this area.

 “Bulk Electric System” shall have the meaning provided for in the NERC Glossary of Terms used in Reliability Standards, as it may be amended, supplemented, or restated from time to time.

+“C PAR” shall mean the phase angle regulator located at the Farragut station connected to the C3403 Marion-Farragut 345 kV line.

 “Capacity Benefit Margin” or “CBM” shall mean the amount of firm transmission transfer capability preserved by the transmission provider for Load-Serving Entities (“LSEs”), whose loads are located on that Transmission Service Provider’s system, to enable access by the LSEs to generation from interconnected systems to meet generation reliability requirements.
 Preservation of CBM for an LSE allows that entity to reduce its installed generating capacity below that which may otherwise have been necessary without interconnections to meet its generation reliability requirements.
 The transmission transfer capability preserved as CBM is intended to be used by the LSE only in times of emergency generation deficiencies.

 “CIM” shall mean Common Infrastructure Model.